garvit-tavant/FleetServe/docs/open-questions.md

 Current design:- capability is vehicle and bay restriction skill is technical qualification

-6. How does reservation work if reservation is not a ledger movement?

 7. If required parts cannot be reserved, should we:
 Booking fail?
 Booking become pending(extend the slot)?